 About 1,500 Tunisian troops left Tunis today (Wednesday) after being showered with flowers by enthusiastic crowds in the streets of the city.

-About 1,500 Tunisian troops left Tunis today (Wednesday) after being showered with flowers by enthusiastic crowds in the streets of the city.
+Background: About 1,500 Tunisian troops left Tunis today (Wednesday) after being showered with flowers by enthusiastic crowds in the streets of the city.
 They left for the Libyan frontier, where they will await further orders.